lorddaffy/lorddaffy/README.md

 ## Projects & Repositories
+- **Project:** Frequency of repeating the word taxi in Wikipedia pages for the largest transportation companies
 - **Project:** Do Left-handed People Really Die Young?
 - **Project:** Exploring the Evolution of Linux
 - Big Data with PySpark